 Every time you do that, a post is added to your Facebook page.
 That post contains your article’s main image and a link to your website.
 It forces people to visit your website, where you can get them to contact you for a booking.

 A dentist with a Gmail or Yahoo account doesn’t look professional.

-With one of our web design packages you may create as many email addresses as you wish, only limited by your hosting package size.
+With one of my web design packages you may create as many email addresses as you wish, only limited by your hosting package size.

 But if you set up your emails using POP you don’t even have to worry about using your hosting space.